Bunching and Taxing Multidimensional Skills: Environment

 \textbf{Technology}.
-Cognitive and manual production input $(x_c,x_m) \in X$ for a worker are the product of their skills and their efforts:
+Cognitive and manual production input $(x_c,x_m) \in \mathbf{X}$ for a worker are the product of their skills and their efforts:

-for all tasks $s \in S := \{ c, m\}$.
+for all tasks $s \in S = \{ c, m\}$.
 The worker's skill is given by $\alpha$, while their effort is given by $\ell$.

-The economy is populated by a unit mass of heterogeneous firms that produce a single output by organizing two workers into a production team to work on a project $z$.
-Firm production is represented by $y: X \times X \times Z \rightarrow \mathbb{R}_+$.
-We use a bilinear team production technology together with a multiplicative firm technology to write:\footnote{The bilinear production technology is also used in \citet{Lindenlaub:2017}, \citet{Lise:2020}, and \citet{Lindenlaub:2020}, among others.}
+The economy is populated by a unit mass of heterogeneous firms that produce a single output by organizing two workers into a team to work on a project $z$.
+Firm production is represented by $y$.
+We use a bilinear team technology together with a multiplicative firm technology:\footnote{The bilinear technology is also used in \citet{Lindenlaub:2017}, \citet{Lise:2020}, and \citet{Lindenlaub:2020}, among others.}

 \textbf{Assignment}.
-Workers are paired with coworkers and projects through an assignment function.
-An assignment prescribes for every worker both a coworker to work with and a project to work on.
+An assignment pairs workers with coworkers and projects.
 Formally, an assignment is a probability measure $\gamma$ over workers, coworkers, and firms.
-Given a distribution of worker inputs $F_x$, a distribution of coworker inputs $F_x$, and a distribution of firms $F_z$, the set of feasible assignments is denoted by $\Gamma := \Gamma(F_x,F_x,F_z)$.
-This is the set of probability measures on the product space $X \times X \times Z$ such that the marginal distributions of $\gamma$ onto the set of workers and coworkers $X$ are $F_x$, and the marginal distribution of $\gamma$ onto the set of firms $Z$ is $F_z$.
-The assignment function captures the measure of workers that work together on a project in a production team as $\gamma(x_1,x_2,z)$.
+Given a distribution of worker inputs $F_x$, a distribution of coworker inputs $F_x$, and a distribution of firms $F_z$, the set of feasible assignments is $\Gamma := \Gamma(F_x,F_x,F_z)$.
+This is the set of probability measures on the product space $\mathbf{X} \times \mathbf{X} \times Z$ such that the marginal distributions of $\gamma$ onto the set of workers and coworkers $\mathbf{X}$ are $F_x$, and the marginal distribution of $\gamma$ onto the set of firms $Z$ is $F_z$.
+The assignment function captures the measure of workers that work together on a project as $\gamma(x_1,x_2,z)$.
 Given a feasible assignment total output is $\int y(x_1,x_2,z) \text{d} \gamma$.

 \textbf{Resources}.
 Aggregate output and external resources $R$ are allocated to workers to consume: